20 December, 2013

 This is a fair question, since the outside of most homes will be a combination of brickwork and stone with some form of slate roof - the timber is the framework on the inside.
 If you pull back the carpet and floorboards you will generally see the beams holding up the floor up, for example.
 Sometimes there will also be exposed beams (very characterful!) in rooms at head level or even along the wall.
 Finally, the area under the roof will often have wooden beams too.

-So what are the experts looking for?
+So what are the experts looking for when compiling a timber report?
 Essentially signs of decay, so things like dry rot or woodworm that will eat away at the strength of the timber beams that are so crucial to the structure of the building.
-If they find that the timbers are completely rotten or simply suffering, then this will take a significant amount of cash to fix.
+If they find that the timbers are completely rotten or simply suffering, then this will take a significant amount of cash to fix, hence the reason for having an accurate and complete timber report.
 You may want to bring down the price you are offering for the property, or ask the seller to fix it before exchanging.

 In a country like the UK you'd think every house was damp!
 But what surveyors want to be sure of is whether a wall is deteriorating due to its defences against water.
 In the modern age, there are lots of damp-proofing options available, but many houses - older ones especially - either have not had these applied or require re-application.